Best Practices in Garden Planning

-Many organizations have expertise in gardens, agriculture, or education.
-Draw on their knowledge and resources to get your gardens off to a great start and support your efforts throughout the year.
+- There are likely organizations or institutions local to your workplace that have expertise in gardens, agriculture, or education.
+Invite them to share their knowledge and resources to get your gardens off to a great start and support your efforts throughout the year.

-Form a committee of interested employees from various levels to help shape the garden plan.
+- Form a team of employees from various areas to help shape the garden plan.
 Start with an organized and cohesive vision and employee gardeners will know what to expect.